Vienna´s museums are home to spectacular art exhibitions that are just waiting to be discovered. Let yourself be wowed by these current exhibitions.

 © Courtesy of the Marina Abramović Archives / Bildrecht, Wien 2025

 The Kunsthistorisches Museum Vienna shines a spotlight on a great but long-forgotten female Flemish Baroque artist in its special exhibition “Michaelina Wautier, Painter”.
-Almost all of Wautier’s surviving works are on display for the first time.
+Until February 22, almost all of Wautier’s existing and known artworks are on display for the first time.
 (Michaelina Wautier, The Triumph of Bacchus, 1655–59)

 –